-If you have a heavier flow, or it's day 1 of shark week, it might simply be that you need to remove and empty your cup more frequently.
+If you have a heavier flow, or it's day 1 of period week, it might simply be that you need to remove and empty your Cup more frequently.
 You can leave it in for a max of 8 hours at any one time and each Cup holds a fair amount of flow, but there's no harm in changing it more frequently if you feel you need to.

 We should all be doing pelvic floors, TBH... if you have weak pelvic floor muscles, it might be tricky to keep your Cup in place.
 Regularly doing your kegel/pelvic floor exercises is good for vaginal health in general and will also help keep your Cup in place.